usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 ## Conclusion

-In this post, we've taken significant steps toward integrating Nix into our codebase, converting our initial Git project into a Nix Flake with the help of Snowfall Lib.
-We set up a Nix devshell configurable with a straightforward TOML file—an approach our team is already comfortable with—and demonstrated how to add overlays to incorporate packages from other Flakes.
-These initial steps provide a solid foundation for creating reproducible and consistent development environments, which can significantly streamline our workflows.
-In the upcoming posts, we'll delve deeper into how we can leverage Nix to fully manage the development, testing, packaging, and deployment processes for the Initech repo.
-With these tools in hand, we're well on our way to a more efficient and reliable development pipeline.
+In this post, we've taken significant steps toward integrating Nix into our codebase, transforming our initial Git project into a Nix Flake with the assistance of Snowfall Lib.
+We set up a Nix devshell configured with a straightforward TOML file—an approach our team is already comfortable with—and demonstrated how to add overlays to incorporate packages from other Flakes.
+These initial steps lay a solid foundation for creating reproducible and consistent development environments, significantly streamlining our workflows.
+In upcoming posts, we'll explore how we can leverage Nix to fully manage the development, testing, packaging, and deployment processes for the Initech repo.
+With these tools, we're well on our way to a more efficient and reliable development pipeline.
+The changes made to the Initech repo can be seen in [this MR](https://gitlab.com/initech-project/main-codebase/-/merge_requests/1/diffs).
 Stay tuned for more insights and practical applications as we continue this journey!